Ramification in Division Fields and Sporadic Points on Modular Curves: Ramification in Division Fields

 \begin{corollary} No elliptic curve defined over $\QQ$ has a canonical subgroup at any prime.
 More generally, no elliptic curve that is supersingular at $\pcal$, some unramified prime over $p$, has a canonical subgroup at $\pcal$. \end{corollary}

-\begin{proof} We consider $\mu$, and note $0<\mu<\frac{p}{p+1}$ is required for a canonical subgroup.
+\begin{proof} Notice $0<\mu<\frac{p}{p+1}$ is required for a canonical subgroup.
 The existence of such a valuation requires ramification. \end{proof} We remark that isogenies of degree coprime to $p$ also preserve the existence or nonexistence of canonical subgroups.

-For a positive integer $m$, define a \emph{minimal $m$-torsion point field} of an elliptic curve over a number field to be an extension of minimal degree such that the elliptic curve has a point of order $m$ over that extension.
-The following corollary describes where ramification in a composite level torsion point field is coming from.
-It will be used in Section \ref{sporadicpoints}.
+\begin{definition} For a positive integer $m$, define a \emph{minimal $m$-torsion point field} of an elliptic curve over a number field to be an extension of minimal degree such that the elliptic curve has a point of order $m$ over that extension. \end{definition} The following corollary describes ramification in composite level torsion point fields; it will be used in Section \ref{sporadicpoints}.

 \begin{corollary} Let $N\in \ZZ^{>1}$.
-Factoring $N$ into primes, we write $N=\prod\limits_{i=1}^kp_i^{n_i}$.
+Factoring $N$ into primes, we write $N=\prod _{i=1}^kp_i^{n_i}$.
 Let $E$ be an elliptic curve over $\QQ$ that has supersingular reduction at all the $p_i$.
 If $L$ is a minimal $N$-torsion point field, then any prime above $p_i$ in $L$ has ramification index $p_i^{2n_i}-p_i^{2n_i-2}$ and

 \end{corollary}

 Though we have stated Corollary \ref{compositeQ} over $\QQ$, it is valid over any number field in which there is at least one unramified, supersingular prime over each prime dividing $N$.